Common Causes of Pedestrian Accidents

 • 10% involve distracted drivers or pedestrians on cell phones.

-• In 30% of pedestrian fatalities either the driver or the pedestrian was drunk or high.
+• In 30% of pedestrian fatalities, either the driver or the pedestrian was drunk or high.

 Common Pedestrian Accident Injuries

-Without the benefit of a caged surrounding, seatbelts, airbags or roll bars, pedestrians are obviously quite vulnerable than other motorists in the road.
+Without the benefit of a caged surrounding, seatbelts, airbags or roll bars, pedestrians are obviously quite vulnerable than other motorists on the road.
 Accidents that happen at a low rate of speed can be fatal or cause terrible damage.
 As a result, pedestrians involved in car accidents in Hamilton can no doubt suffer major multi-system injuries, such as:

 Understanding Pedestrian Accidents in Ontario

-cyclist), unless your accident happened on a private roadway.
-The Ontario Highway Traffic Act places the onus on the person that hit you.
 Our Courts have held that evidence of negligence on the part of an injured person does not discharge the reverse onus placed on the defendant driver that hit you – meaning if you were partly at fault for getting hit, negligence still lies on the defendant driver that hit you.
 In other words, a driver will be found NOT at fault only if he or she can show that there was no negligence or misconduct on his or her part.

 What You Can Do to Be Safe On The Streets